-Your recruiter should be able to give you a detailed understanding of the position, requirements, responsibilities and expectations.
-Use the interview to gain a greater understanding of the position so that you can make an informed decision.
+Your recruiter should be able to give you more specific job interview tips including details about the position as well as job requirements, responsibilities and expectations.
+Use your recruiter, and then the interview itself, to gain a greater understanding of the position so that you can make an informed decision.
 Be prepared to ask specific questions, such as:

 - Who’s been successful in this position and why?

 - Who’s failed in this role, and why?

 - Who would I report to? (and if applicable, Who would I supervise?)